 There are currently eight hearings per year.
 Before each hearing, there is a pre-screen session at which the Board reviews all of the cases submitted for pardon consideration for that particular hearing session.
-Pre-screen sessions are not open to the public.
 Hearing sessions are open to the public.

 Why does the process take so long?

 The granting of a pardon is an act of grace and mercy and is taken seriously.
 It is a thoughtful and deliberative process where many different things are considered.
-The process takes up to a year because of the large number of applications received by the Pardons Board each month.
+The process can take up to 2 years because of the large number of applications received by the Pardons Board each month.
 The record checks that need to be completed and the sheer logistics involved in clearing a person’s criminal history contribute to the length of the process.

 Will I have to appear at the hearing?

 Yes, the Board may require your presence at the Hearing.
 You will be notified by letter of the Board’s requirements regarding appearances.
 You may be required to appear even if you do not currently live in Connecticut.
 Your chances each time you apply are based on your eligibility and suitability (i.e. whether or not you should have your offenses “excused” so you can work or retain a license, or whether you should have your criminal record erased.